puppetlabs/puppet-docs/source/puppet/3/reference/ssl_attributes_extensions.markdown

 ### Configurable Behavior

 If you are using [policy-based autosigning][autosign_policy], your policy executable receives the complete CSR in PEM format.
-The executable can extract and inspect the custom attributes, and can use them when deciding whether to sign the certificate.
+The executable can extract and inspect the custom attributes, and it can use them when deciding whether to sign the certificate.

 The simplest use is to embed a pre-shared key of some kind in the custom attributes.
-A policy executable can compare it to a list of known keys, and autosign certificates for any pre-authorized nodes.
+A policy executable can compare it to a list of known keys and autosign certificates for any pre-authorized nodes.

 A more complex use might be to embed an instance-specific ID, and write a policy executable that can check it against a list of your recently requested instances on a public cloud like EC2 or GCE.